MicroByre/public-assessments/uiux/README.md

  * If you want to embellish the user interface in the design with additional CRUD tasks like "create experiment" / "delete experiment", that's great but not required.
  * We simply want data visualization & navigation.
  * Use the tools you are familiar with to create the wireframe and design document.
 If you use Word, Figma, etc., just provide a PDF file of the output.
- * Keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.
+ * For the design, keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.

 For item (2), the implementation: